-The School is a vibrant creative hub with students working in a wide range of media across five programmes of study at undergraduate level: Media Production, Sound and Music Production, Photography, Animation and Visual Effects and Film and Television Studies; and a variety of complimentary postgraduate programmes including Digital Media, Media and Cultural Studies and Photography amongst others.
+The School is a vibrant creative hub with students working in a wide range of media across seven programmes of study at undergraduate level: Media Production, Film Production, Media Studies, Sound and Music Production, Photography, Animation and Visual Effects, and Film and Television Studies; and a variety of complimentary postgraduate programmes including Digital Media, Media and Cultural Studies and Photography amongst others.

 The Lincoln School of Film and Media is proud to have the following industry connections: